BUSINESS ENERGY

 If your business handles a lot of cash or prefers face-to-face transactions, you might like paying in person.

 Some suppliers accept payments at Post Office branches or PayPoint locations.
 You’ll need to take your bill or payment card with you, and you can pay by cash or card.
-This can be a good option if you need a paper receipt or simply prefer dealing with payments offline.
+This can be a good option if you need a paper receipt or prefer to deal with payments offline.

 What happens if you miss a business energy bill payment?